aljauzr/aljauzr/README.md

 ---

 I'm currently studying at UPN "Veteran" Yogyakarta majoring in Informatics and a Bangkit 2023 Batch 1 Cloud Computing Learning Path participant (it's about to end in a month).
-Highly interested in backend development and willingly to study about anything related to it.
+Highly interested in backend development and willingly to learn about anything related to it.

 ## Programming Languages